hanselomondi/hanselomondi/README.md

 ## Hi there 👋 I'm Hansel, an Android Developer

 <p align="center">
 Currently a final year Computer Science student 🏫 from Nairobi, Kenya.
-My growth mindset and curiosity 💡 keeps me motivated to learn new technologies and languages. 🤓 Following my time as a <a href="https://kamilimu.org">KamiLimu</a> Cohort 8.0 mentee, I am very keen on innovating and creating products that follow responsible computing principles.
+My growth mindset and curiosity 💡 keeps me motivated to learn new technologies and languages. 🤓 Following my time as a <a href="https://kamilimu.org">KamiLimu</a> Cohort 8.0 mentee, I am very keen on innovating and creating uer-centric products that follow responsible computing principles.
 I'm currently into Native Android Development using Kotlin and Jetpack Compose. 🔭 I am also exploring web3 technologies and smart contract development. ⚡ In the future, I'm interested in exploring farming in the countryside.
 </p>

 <h2 align="center">My Github Stats</h2>